qconner/spark-example-rdd/README.md

 If you are executing the docker container, add the parameter (15 in this example) with:

 ```
-$ docker run docker run -e TOP_N=15  qconner/spark-example-rdd:latest
+$ docker run -e TOP_N=15 qconner/spark-example-rdd:latest
 ```

-If you have run DOCKER_BUILD above and want to run your local copy of the container image, try:
+If you have used DOCKER_BUILD above and want to run your local copy of the container image, try:
 ```
-$ docker run docker run -e TOP_N=15  spark-example-rdd:latest
+$ docker run -e TOP_N=15 spark-example-rdd:latest
 ```

 ## Known issues